School year registration

 - Bullying will not be tolerated.

 The Club contracts for services with Paul Bunyan Transit and uses its Club van to transport elementary children after school.
 Availability is limited and arrangements must be made in advance.
-Please complete the transportation forms PDF and return them to the front desk.
+Please complete the transportation forms provided below and return them to the front desk.
 For more information or to be added to the waiting list, contact Sara Collins, member services assistant director, firstname.lastname@example.org.

-From elementary schools
+From elementary school

 - Central Elementary School, M-F